 What about Famous Execs and Influencers?

 While they are all originals in their own right, it’s difficult to give credit to the leaders of companies without also giving credit to those who work for them.
 Companies are team efforts.
-It’s like crediting the owner, coach, or quarterback for a football team’s win.
+It’s like crediting the owner, coach, captain or quarterback for a team’s win.
 So I think it’s better to just name the overall company as being innovative — but that’s another list.

 Influencers provide a valuable service by shining their spotlight on other people.
 It takes a lot of legwork, self-marketing and tasteful self-promotion to get to their current followings and beyond.
 But to be included here, I looked for truly original individual contributions as well.
 Influencers tend to be more like editors or like ferry operators, taking good ideas across the river.

 For this article, I hope it’s clear by now that I really wanted to focus on the people who are sharing great ideas with the world, but don’t yet get as much spotlight or credit as they deserve.
 These voices more often keep their heads down and quietly make the world go around.